helios-network/hyperion/docs/ARCHITECTURE.md

    * Runs valset and batch relaying in parallel if enabled (both have a config option)

 3. Valset relaying (`relayValset`):
-   * Fetches latest valsets from Injective chain
+   * Fetches latest valsets from Helios chain
    * Gets confirmations for each valset
    * Checks if valset should be relayed using `shouldRelayValset`
    * Sends valset update to Ethereum if conditions are met

 4. Batch relaying (`relayTokenBatch`):
-   * Gets latest transaction batches from Injective chain
+   * Gets latest transaction batches from Helios chain
    * Checks batch timeouts against Ethereum height
    * Gets batch signatures
    * Verifies if batch should be relayed using `shouldRelayBatch`